HanjiangHu/HanjiangHu.github.io/_pages/research.md

 author_profile: true
 ---

-My current research interests consist of visual perception, long-term localization, and domain adaptation.
+My current research interests consist of visual perception, long-term localization, and domain adaptation applications.

 My research goal is to develop robust algorithms that can be used on mobile robots or autonomous vehicles in a long-term perspective.
 I focus on reliable perception and localization algorithms under changing environments, e.g. illumination, seasonal and weather changes.
 The involved tasks are place recognition, depth prediction, semantic segmentation, etc.